riff-lang/site/src/doc.md

 `#` is a prefix operator which returns the length of a value.
-When performed on string values, the result of the expression is the length of the string.
+When performed on string values, the result of the expression is the length of the string *in bytes*.
 When performed on arrays, the result of the expression is the number of non-`null` values in the array.
 When performed on functions, the result is the number of bytes in the function's bytecode array.

 ```riff
 s = "string"